voltagead/flaming-ironman/sublime/tipoftheday.md

 <img src="http://voltagead.com/wp-content/themes/voltage4/img/voltage-sublime.png">

 Happy Friday everyone!
 Today I have a tip that is surely to you help save time and become a master at moving around in the code.
 An essential part of coding is going back and forth between particular parts of your code.
-But remembering all the line numbers by hard is a big pain.
+But remembering all the line numbers by hand is a big pain.
 Luckily, you don’t have to with the help of bookmarks.

 To set bookmarks ( as many as you want ):
 ( PC -> ctrl+F2 )